telerik/winforms-docs/pageview/how-to/subscribing-to-radpageviewpage-events.md

 ---
 title: Subscribing to RadPageViewPage Events
-page_title: Subscribing to RadPageViewPage Events | UI for WinForms Documentation
+page_title: Subscribing to RadPageViewPage Events | RadPageView
-description: Subscribing to RadPageViewPage Events
+description: RadPageView is yet another great addition to the Telerik UI for WinForms suite.
+As the name implies, this control layouts pages of subcontrols in different views.
 slug: winforms/pageview/how-to/subscribing-to-radpageviewpage-events
 tags: subscribing,to,radpageviewpage,events
 published: True